end-initiative/end-initiative/pages/activities.md

 * Poisoner's kit: Selling antidotes for common poisons and venoms (DC 15, +6 profit)
 * Thieves tools: Crafting locks and duplicating keys (DC 15, +6 profit)

 ## Stables

+Availability:                   Always
+Profitable Days:                Always
+Requirements for all services:  None

 Storing horses at the stables costs 10 gold a month with a 1 time purchase of their stall for 75 gold.
 If you ever sell your stall, you will recieve 25 gold back.
 Which includes that they will be fed as well.
-Storing things like carts costs 5 gold a month.
+Storing things like carts costs 5 gold a month. ou can also work here during the morning for 1d4 gold.

 ## Good Night's Sleep

+Availability:                   Always
+Profitable Days:                None
+Requirements for all services:  None

 Sometimes the best thing to do is have a nice light meal, a warm drink, and head to sleep for the night a bit early.
 Doing so the day before an adventure will net you +1 on initiative rolls and +1 against Wisdom saving throws for the first encounter of your next adventure.
 This benefit can only be gained from sleeping in your dorm bed.